NonnyH/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display contents of multiple files
+Display last lines of a file